Seville: Early modern period

-During the 18th century Charles III of Spain promoted Seville's industries.
+During the 18th century Charles III promoted Seville's industries.
 Construction of the Real Fábrica de Tabacos (Royal Tobacco Factory) began in 1728.
 It was the second-largest building in Spain, after the royal residence El Escorial.
 Since the 1950s it has been the seat of the rectorate (administration) of the University of Seville, as well as its Schools of Law, Philology (language/letters), Geography, and History.